fdp123/MasterClassResources/TassosChouliarasFolder/TassosFile.md

       * celery
       * chickpeas

- 2. Second, do something else.
+ 2. Second, do something different.

 Here's a link to [a website](http://daringfireball.net) and to [another website](http://macrumors.com).